akulinski/usermicroservice/readme.md

 #Examples

 ```
-óTo see examples please import msi.postman_collection.json to postman
+To see examples please import msi.postman_collection.json to postman
 ```